NEWS

 January Destination Retreat

-For seven days, students travel to a Texas-based retreat location in cities like Galveston, San Antonio, or Austin.
+For seven days, students travel to a Texas-based retreat location.
 Be inspired by a fresh locale and the beauty of God’s natural world, as we take a break from our busy lives and gather together to focus on artistry and creativity.
 This retreat explores how the work of great poets and authors have inspired and shaped today’s successful writers, offering students a chance to build upon a great tradition, while developing unique voices of their own.

-For three days in late April, students gather on HCU’s campus for the annual HCU Writers Conference, featuring a wide array of guest speakers and an opportunity to connect with writers, editors, and publishers.
+Students also have the option to gather on our campus for the annual HCU Writers Conference, featuring a wide array of guest speakers and an opportunity to connect with writers, editors, and publishers.

 Meals and lodging for the residencies are included in tuition.
 Students are responsible for their own travel arrangements.